 Alternatively, each master node can format their local journal files with the following command:

 $ ./bin/alluxio journal format

 Managing the journal size

 When running with a single master, the journal folder size will grow indefinitely as metadata operations are written to journal log files.
 To address this, production deployments should run in HA mode with multiple Alluxio masters.
-The standby masters will create checkpoints of the master state and clean up the logs that were written prior to the checkpoints.
+The standby masters will create checkpoints of the master state and clean up the logs that were written before the checkpoints.
 For example, if 3 million Alluxio files were created and then 2 million were deleted, the journal logs would contain 5 million total entries.
 Then if a checkpoint is taken, the checkpoint will contain only the metadata for the 1 million remaining files, and the original 5 million entries will be deleted.